-Sorry, but I have to be the guy who stops the music once again.
-The answer is: “No. Being able to do one arm pull-ups/chin-ups does not mean that you will have balloon sized biceps too.”
-The evidence of this fact is everywhere.
-There are plenty of people on YouTube who can do one arm pull-ups easily, and yet don’t have exceptionally big biceps.
-There are trainees with arms smaller than 13 inches who can do perfect one arm pull-ups – rock climbers are a good example.
+I guess I have to be the guy who stops the music once again.
+The answer is, “No”. Оne arm pull-ups/chin-ups do not equal balloon sized biceps.
+The evidence is everywhere.
+There are plenty of people on YouTube who can do one arm pull-ups easily without exceptionally big biceps.
+Rock climbers are a good example.

 Why?
-First, the majority of people who are into calisthenics are natural which limits the potential for growth right from the start.
-Second, the nature of the movement requires you to stay somewhat light.
-Having extra size on you helps your squat but kills your one arm pull-up potential.
+First, the majority of people into calisthenics are natural.
+This limits the potential for growth right from the start.
+Second, the nature of the movement requires you to remain somewhat light.
+Having extra size on you helps your squat but kills your one arm pull-up.

-The truth is that at the end of the day genetics will dictate the name of the game.
-There are people who have frames and genes more suited for muscular growth.
-For example, if a classic fragile ectomorph trains intelligently for a long time, he will be able to get that mystic one arm pull-up but this does not guarantee growth beyond what his poor genetics had ordered.
+At the end of the day, genetics will dictate the name of the game.
+For example, if a classic fragile ectomorph trains intelligently for a long time, he will get to that mystic one arm pull-up one day, but this does not guarantee growth beyond what his poor genetics had ordered.
 Training does not change your genes.

-It’s also worth mentioning that the world of street fitness has been infiltrated by people who are not natural.
-People wrongfully assume that if someone is doing push-up in the park, he must be a “full natty brah” by default.
-Look at Kali Muscle and think:
+It’s also worth mentioning that the world of street fitness has been infiltrated by fake natties.
+People wrongfully assume that if someone is doing push-ups in the park, he must be a “full natty brah” by default.

-Many of the street fitness celebrities are on steroids and there is nothing you can do to change this fact.
-Sorry, but this is the case and I really don’t care if the purists out there feel offended.
-When you are 200 lbs /90kg of muscle with bitch tits, you are not natural regardless of the exercises you are doing.
-Remember that video of the homeless bodybuilder from France?
+I am almost sorry to inform you that many of the street fitness celebrities are on steroids.
+Sorry, but this is the truth.
+I really don’t care if the bodyweight purists out there feel offended.
+When you are 200lbs/90kg of muscle with bitch tits, you are not natural regardless of the exercises you are doing.
+Do you remember the video of the homeless bodybuilder from France?
 The guy wasn’t natty either.
-Angles are everything and the media know it very well.
+Angles are everything.
+The media know it very well.

 In brief, the one arm pull-up is worth pursuing if you like the movement.
-Still, you shouldn’t expect to develop 19 inches shredded arms from it.
-It’s not going to happen unless you are a mutant to begin with.
-At the same time, don’t think you need to be able to do one arm pull-ups to reach your arm potential.
+Still, you shouldn’t expect to develop 18-inch shredded arms from it.
+It’s not going to happen unless you are a mutant, to begin with.
+Moreover, you don’t need one arm pull-ups to reach your arm potential.
 You can use other exercises too.
 The goal is to progress and get stronger through consistent training and intelligent programming that respects the cyclical nature of strength gains.
 The means of transportation (exercises) are entirely up to you.